TommasoGhilardi/Statistics-in-Motion/Video/README.md

 **Training Videos**
 -------------------

-**NotWatching**: code the DURATION (i.e. start and stop) during which the child is NOT looking into the direction of the webcam.
-More explicitly, this duration has to be at least 0.4 seconds long in order for it to be coded (shorter periods; looking away for only 0.2 seconds should not be included here).
+**NotWatching**: Code when the infant is NOT looking to the direction of the screen.
+More explicitly, the infant should not be able to see the screen at all.
 The start is when the child’s head/gaze is first outside of the range of being able to see the screen.
 The stop is the first frame that the child’s head/gaze is back in the range of being able to see the screen.

 There could be multiple causes to the infant not watching: not paying attention, parent interference, moving, crying.
 This is not relevant for